-Hillary has returned to her hometown of Bozeman to offer, along with other services, a highly specialized procedure that saved her quality of life and paved the way for her to become a doctor in the first place.
+Hillary has returned to her hometown of Bozeman to offer her regenerative medicine practice that focuses on healthy aging, which all started with a specialized procedure that saved her quality of life and paved the way for her to become a doctor in the first place.

 Early Health Problems

 Hillary grew up in Bozeman during the 80s and early 90s, long before the crazy economic growth hit and it was still a sleepy little slow-paced town.
 But, for Hillary, it was anything but stress-free.

 From an early age, she faced some significant health challenges.
 Headaches and chronic head pressure were things she had dealt with for as long as she could remember – since before she could even talk.
 In fact, they were so ingrained in her day to day life that she assumed everybody had headaches.
 Many days she would wake up with a headache, and go to bed with a headache.

 She had been to see multiple doctors in Bozeman, but they had offered no answers or solutions.
 Not only that, doctor after doctor kept telling her that there was nothing wrong with her.
 But it was becoming more and more clear to her as she grew into her late teens that something was, in fact, wrong.
 On top of the headaches, she had started suffering from a number of other symptoms, including anxiety, heart palpitations, panic attacks, pain in her body, and fatigue (as she looks back on it now, she believes it may have been a combination of Chronic Fatigue Syndrome and Fibromyalgia).

 Hillary had always been drawn to holistic healthcare, and with a desire to see more of the world, she started by enrolling in Seattle Massage School in Washington.
 Massage was initially a great fit for her.
 She threw herself into her studies, graduated, and started building what, over the next few years, would become a thriving massage practice.